Full home renovation costs in New York City: What you’ll get at different price ranges, and the hidden costs

 Focus on kitchens and baths.
 Spend your money here!
 These rooms have the most resale value potential.

 Consult experts upfront.
 If you are inclined to hire an architect or designer for a major transformation, get them on board early.
 This can help save money by mapping out a clear plan to avoid costly changes mid-stream.
 Set aside 15 to 20 percent of your budget for this professional.
-In general, hiring licensed professionals early is a cost-effective way to prevent insurance headaches later on by using their expertise to avoid mistakes which can lead to delays.
+In general, hiring licensed professionals early is a cost-effective way to prevent insurance headaches later on by using their expertise to avoid mistakes that can lead to delays.

 Not sure how to start your renovation?
 Click here for Sweeten’s six steps on planning your remodel and how to find a vetted general contractor.